vijayraavi/architecture-center/docs/cloud-adoption/governance/security-baseline/metrics-tolerance.md

 In the early stages of cloud adoption, work with your IT security team and business stakeholders to identify [business risks](business-risks.md) related to security, then determine an acceptable baseline for security risk tolerance.
 This section of the CAF provides examples, but the detailed risks and baselines for your company or deployments may be different.

 Once you have a baseline, establish minimum benchmarks representing an unacceptable increase in your identified risks.
-These benchmarks act as triggers for when you need to take action to mitigate these risks.
+These benchmarks act as triggers for when you need to take action to remediate these risks.
 The following are a few examples of how security metrics, such as those discussed above, can justify an increased investment in the Security Baseline discipline.

 - **Mission-critical workloads trigger**.
 A company deploying mission-critical workloads to the cloud should invest in the Security Baseline discipline to prevent potential disruption of service or sensitive data exposure.
 - **Protected data trigger**.
 A company hosting data on the cloud that can be classified as confidential, private, or otherwise subject to regulatory concerns.
 They need a Security Baseline discipline to ensure that this data is not subject to loss, exposure, or theft.